The short answer

 Aftermarket & support → Sur-Ron, decisively.
 This is the moat.
 Sur-Ron has the biggest parts catalog, widest dealer network, and largest owner community in the class.
 Stark's ecosystem is newer and still maturing.
 Years into ownership, that difference is what actually matters.

-Street-legal potential → Sur-Ron.
+Street-legal potential -> depends which Stark.
 Every Sur-Ron can take a lighting/registration kit where a state allows it.
-The Varg MX is a closed-course machine — road riders need Stark's separate SM (supermoto) variant entirely.
+The Varg MX in this comparison is a closed-course machine.
+Road riders should look at Stark's separate Varg EX enduro or SM road variant instead of trying to make the MX trim into something it is not.

 The middle path most people miss: Sur-Ron Ultra Bee